natestutte/Scholarship-Picker/README.md

 The commands are as listed:
 - **add**
   - Add scholarship links to the file.
-Press enter without entering anything to quit out of the command.
+Enter "quit" into the name prompt to exit.
 - **random**
   - Pick and print a random scholarship link.
+- **list**
+  - Lists out all scholarships and their links.
 - **quit**
   - Quits out of the program.